kimai/kimai/var/docs/installation.md

 ```bash
 bin/console doctrine:schema:create
 ```
+You can safely ignore the message: *This operation should not be executed in a production environment*!

 Make sure that upcoming updates can be correctly applied by setting the initial database version:
 ```bash